ibmtjbot/node-tjbotlib/README.md

 # TJBot Library

-> Node.js library that encapsulates TJBot's basic capabilities: seeing, listening, speaking, shining, etc.
+> Node.js library that encapsulates TJBot's capabilities: seeing, listening, speaking, shining, and waving.

 This library can be used to create your own recipes for [TJBot](http://ibm.biz/mytjbot).

-Some of TJBot's capabilities require specific [IBM Watson](https://www.ibm.com/watson/developercloud/services-catalog.html) services.
-For example, "seeing" is powered by the [Watson Visual Recognition](https://www.ibm.com/watson/developercloud/visual-recognition.html) service.
-Similarly, speaking and listening are powered by the [Watson Text to Speech](https://www.ibm.com/watson/developercloud/text-to-speech.html) and [Watson Speech to Text](https://www.ibm.com/watson/developercloud/speech-to-text.html) services.
+Some of TJBot's capabilities require [IBM Cloud](https://www.ibm.com/cloud) services.
+For example, seeing is powered by the [IBM Watson Visual Recognition](https://www.ibm.com/cloud/watson-visual-recognition) service.
+Speaking and listening are powered by the [IBM Watson Text to Speech](https://www.ibm.com/cloud/watson-text-to-speech) and [IBM Watson Speech to Text](https://www.ibm.com/cloud/watson-speech-to-text) services.

-To use these services, you will need to specify credentials for each of the Watson services you are interested in using.
+To use these services, you will need to sign up for a free [IBM Cloud](https://www.ibm.com/cloud) account, create instances of the services you need, and download the authentication credentials.

 # Usage